 - Low heeled walking shoes with non-skid soles or tennis shoes.
 No open heel shoes or clogs.

-- Loose fitting, comfortable clothing wear when you get up and move after surgery
+- Loose fitting, comfortable clothing to wear when you get up and move after surgery.

 - Toilet articles and any other needed personal items.